commoncriteria/emailclient/README.md

-Extended Package for Email Clients
+Protecion Profile Module for Email Clients
 ============
 [![Build Status](https://travis-ci.org/commoncriteria/emailclient.svg?branch=master)](https://travis-ci.org/commoncriteria/emailclient)
 [![GitHub issues Open](https://img.shields.io/github/issues/commoncriteria/emailclient.svg?maxAge=2592000)](https://github.com/commoncriteria/emailclient/issues)
 ![license](https://img.shields.io/badge/license-Unlicensed-blue.svg)

-This repository hosts the draft version of the Extended Package for Email Clients based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/emailclient/emailclient-esr.html) for this technology class of products.
+This repository hosts the draft version of the Protection Profile Module for Email Clients based on the [Essential Security Requirements (ESR)](https://commoncriteria.github.io/pp/emailclient/emailclient-esr.html) for this technology class of products.
 This repository is used to facilitate collaboration and development on the draft document.
 See the [release](#Release-Version) section if you are looking for the officially released version for evaluations.